kon7drat-illia/Analyzing-A-B-testing-results-in-a-mobile-game/README.md

 ### 4. **Metric Calculation:** Calculate 1-day and 7-day retention rates for both the control and test groups.
 ### 5. **Statistical Testing:** Conduct a Chi-squared test to determine if the observed difference is statistically significant.
 ### 6. **Result Visualization:** Create plots to visually compare the retention rates of the two groups.
-(Sections 4 and 5 for results will be added after the analysis is complete)
+(Sections 4 and 5 for results will be added after the analysis is complete)ё